wildcat-fp/wildcat/README.md

 - **Property-Based Testing:** Leverages property-based testing libraries to generate random test cases and verify that type class instances adhere to their laws.
 This helps to ensure that the library's core abstractions are robust and reliable.

+### wildcat-assert

+This module provides AssertJ assertions to help with unit testing.

 ## Getting Started